Ussurisky

 Human History

 The Ussuri forests were utilized by indigenous peoples and later Chinese communities.
 Russian settlement after 1860 brought logging.
-Early scientists recognized the forests unique character and advocated protection.
+Early scientists recognized the forest's unique character and advocated protection.

 Park History

 Established 1932 to protect representative Ussuri taiga.
-Named after pioneering botanist V.L.
-Komarov who studied the region flora.
+[1] Named after pioneering botanist V.L.
+Komarov who studied the region's flora.
 The reserve has served as a research center for Far Eastern forest ecology for nearly a century.

 Major Trails And Attractions